IMSH 2021 Learning Lab - A Summary

 Meeting those requirements does not have to be difficult and, as Dr. Deering explains, there are tools out there that are readily available to all healthcare providers.
 The ACOG Emergency in Clinical Obstetrics (ECO) Course is a cost-effective way that facilities can engage their teams by providing comprehensive simulation scenarios for emergency multidisciplinary obstetric drills that enhance both technical skills and communication with patients and their families.
 Limbs & Things ensures the ECO courses are properly equipped to provide adequate training for any size team.
 Available in light and dark skin-tones and in three different packages, the ECOSystems from Limbs & Things include equipment needed to practice shoulder dystocia, PPH, umbilical cord prolapse, and vaginal breech deliveries in a controlled environment.

 Another resource available for obstetric education includes current work that Dr. Deering is spearheading, Practicing for Patients.
-Everything needed for in-situ PPH drills is included in the packet currently available here.
 As discussed in the learning lab, Dr. Deering has been able to pilot the PPH project throughout Texas and has seen good results from the initial work.
 Soon to come is another resource packet for Severe Hypertension.

 Now also at the forefront of training for PPH is the Clean Bleed™ Mat, which you can see in action in the recording.
 The patent-pending Clean Bleed™ Mat offers medical professionals a closer to life, efficient and mess free solution for training scenarios involving fluid.

-To view the full IMSH Learning Lab with Dr. Shad Deering, please click here.
+You can view the full IMSH Learning Lab with Dr. Shad Deering here.